 Diet sodas contain artificial sweeteners; most with very little testing on pregnant women.
 Animal studies have shown birth defects with high consumption of saccharin, but few diet sodas use saccharin as the primary sweetener.
 Aspartame and sucralose are more commonly used and both are considered safe in moderation.
 Both sugared sodas and diet sodas may contain caffeine.
 Caffeine intake should be limited to less than 200 mg per day.

 There are plenty of good fluids to drink during pregnancy, but some beverages should be skipped until after you have given birth.

-- Energy Drinks: That Red Bull may hit the spot when you are suffering from pregnancy fatigue, but energy drinks are not considered safe for pregnant women.
-Excessive amounts of caffeine, sugar and other supplemental ingredients are packed into energy supplements; few being tested on pregnant women.
+- Energy Drinks: That red bull may hit the spot when you are suffering from pregnancy fatigue, but energy drinks are not safe for you are your baby.
+Excessive amounts of caffeine, sugar, and other supplemental ingredients are packed into energy supplements; few being tested on pregnant women.